-- 1 From the Start menu select Connect to. - 2 In the Connect to a network dialog box, typically you then click Zoomxxxx where xxxx is 4 random alpha-numeric characters.
-Zoomxxxx is the SSID printed on the bottom label of your Cable Modem/Router.
-In the unlikely event that you changed the SSID from the default, select your new SSID.

-- 3 Click Connect.
+- 1 From the Start menu select Connect to. - 2 In the Connect to a network dialog box, typically you click on Zoomxxxx-5G to connect to your Cable Modem/Router's 5 GHz network.
+If you do not see Zoomxxxx-5G then most likely your wireless adapter does not support the 5 GHz network, so click on Zoomxxxx.
+In both cases, xxxx are the last 4 digits of the CM MAC address.
+You can find Zoomxxxx printed on the label of your Cable Modem/Router.
+In the unlikely event that you changed the SSID from the default, select your new SSID. - 3 Click Connect.
 If you want to connect to this network automatically in the future, check the Connect Automatically checkbox. - 4 When prompted to enter your Network Security Key, enter your Pre-Shared Key (Security Key/Password) and hit Connect.
-Your Security Key/Password can be found on the bottom label of your Cable Modem/Router. - 5 In the Successfully connected to [desired network] dialog box, you have three options.
+Your Security Key/Password can be found on the label of your Cable Modem/Router. - 5 In the Successfully connected to [desired network] dialog box, you have three options.
 You can: - Select Save the network and Start this connection automatically if you always want to connect to the same network.
 Then click Close.
 The next time you start your computer, you will automatically connect to the selected network. - Select Save the network and clear the Start this connection automatically check box if you don't want to automatically connect to this network every time you start your computer but you will want to sometimes connect to this wireless network in the future.
-Click Close to display the Select a location . . . dialog box where you choose a location.
+Click Close to display the Select a location... dialog box where you choose a location.
 Windows Vista automatically applies the correct network security settings.
 If the User Account Control dialog box appears, click Continue. - Click Close to complete the connection procedure.
-Select this option if you are connecting to this network only one time. - Test your wireless connection.
+Select this option if you are connecting to this network only one time.

+5 Test your wireless connection.
 Open your computer's Web browser and try to connect to a familiar Website.
 If you are unable to connect, make sure you followed the instructions.
 If you did, please see Appendix A: Troubleshooting Tips.